 Members of a couple are those legally married but not living separately and apart on a permanent or indefinite basis, or those determined to be living in a “marriage-like relationship” with another person (including a person of the same sex).
 Such persons are generally precluded from receiving PP (single) or, for that matter, any payment at the single rate.

 The question of whether two people are not living separately and apart, or are living in a “marriage-like relationship”, is complex and takes account of many factors, with a non-exhaustive list in section 4(3) of the SSA.
 They include financial aspects of the relationship, the nature of the household, social aspects, any sexual relationship and the extent of the persons’ commitment to each other.

-A person applying for, or receiving, PP (single) may be obliged to provide Centrelink with information on their living arrangements and relationship with the other person.
+A person applying for, or receiving, the PP (single) may need to provide Centrelink with information about their living arrangements and relationship with the other person.
 Failure to provide the information may lead to refusal, suspension or cancellation of the payment.
-If the information provided by the person does not establish that the person is single, PP (single) is not payable.
+If the information provided by the person does not establish that the person is single, the PP (single) is not payable.

-•the person is serving a waiting or deferment period.
+• the person is serving a waiting period.

 Once the youngest child of a Parenting Payment recipient has turned six years old, the person may be required to sign an Employment Pathway Plan.
 Failure to comply with the Parenting Payment Employment Pathway Plan may result in a penalty being imposed.
 The penalties are the same as for Newstart Allowance breaches (see “Newstart Allowance”).

 • the Parenting Payment – single rate; and

 The PP (single) rate is subject to the same assets tests as for pension payments.
 The income test is subject to frequent changes – check with Centrelink for details.

 The PP (partnered) rate depends on whether the person’s partner is receiving a benefit.
 An asset limit applies, which is the same as the pensioner assets test.